-- Krantz: The syllabus is a contract. - Avoid changing the syllabus mid-semester.
+- The syllabus is a contract.
+Don't change it mid-semester.
+Avoid changing the syllabus mid-semester.
 If you must, be sure the changes benefit the students.
 (Every student!) - A complete syllabus-especially the grading scheme section-helps deal with (or avoid) grievances. - Don't specify a specific grade distribution in your syllabus.